melwyn95/Advent-of-Code/README.md

 # Advent-of-Code
-Advent of Code solutions https://adventofcode.com/
+Advent of Code solutions in Go https://adventofcode.com/